centreon/centreon/centreon-gorgone/docs/guide.rst

 Description
 ***********

-"centreond" is a daemon which handles some tasks.
+"gorgoned" is a daemon which handles some tasks.
 You can plug-in some modules:

-* centreond-action: execute commands, send files/directories
+* gorgone-action: execute commands, send files/directories
-* centreond-cron: schedule tasks
+* gorgone-cron: schedule tasks
-* centreond-acl: manage centreon ACL
+* gorgone-acl: manage centreon ACL
-* centreond-proxy: push tasks (to another "centreond" instance) or execute (through SSH)
+* gorgone-proxy: push tasks (to another "gorgoned" instance) or execute (through SSH)

 The daemon is installed on centreon central server and also poller server.
 It uses zeromq library.